 You can see in the photo below that the LectroFan Evo is a compact machine.

 Like the previous model, it’s compact and feels robust.
-Many sound machines have a cheap feel to them, but the LectroFan Evo looks and feels solid, without being large or heavy.
+Many lower-cost white noise machines feel quite flimsy, but the LectroFan Evo looks and feels solid even though it’s not particularly heavy.

-And with 5 choices of color, like white, charcoal, and black, it’s a nice-looking device that will look good on a nightstand or office table.
+And with different choices of color, like white, charcoal, and black, it’s a sleek device that will look good on a nightstand or office table.

 Auto-off timers

-The old model has just one auto-off option of 60 minutes.
-The Evo lets you choose up to eight hours on a timer, or you can leave it on continuous play.
+The Evo lets you choose an auto-off timer from one to eight hours, or you can leave it on continuous play.

 The system to change the timer isn’t the most user-friendly though.
 There’s one button to cycle through the times, and only a subtle change in the beep tone to tell you that you reached the maximum of eight hours.
 A light or LED screen would make this easier to set and check.

-On a plus note, if you turn it off with the power switch rather than the timer, when you turn it back on again, it will resume the sound and volume you last set.
+Conveniently though, if you turn it off with the power switch rather than the timer, it will recall the sound and volume you last set when you turn it back on again.

 Power